MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/copresence.md

 If more than three makers are present, a number appears, such as +1 or +10.
 Select that number to expand the list of all users active on the site.
 From the command bar, select a name to display the user's card and to use the **Send email** and **Chat in Teams** options to contact the person.

+# Visual Studio Code for the Web

+1. **People on the site**: Instantly see icons and names of other users currently active in the Visual Studio Code for the Web or Design Studio.
+This helps you understand who might be making changes alongside you, avoiding potential conflicts or duplicated efforts.
+1. **Easy Communication**: Directly contact collaborators through Email or Microsoft Teams, right from within the Power Pages Visual Studio Code for the Web.
+No need to search for contact information.
+1. **Page-Level Tracking**: The page toolbar user icon will display user panel with teammates that are actively working on selected page, providing further insight into the current workflow.